Jose01000111/Day-5-Final-AD-Audit-Cleanup/README.md

 # 🗓️ Day 5 — Final AD Audit & Cleanup

-**Description:**
-Finalize the Active Directory environment by reviewing configurations, removing a user, and capturing key documentation.
+## Finalize the Active Directory environment by reviewing configurations, removing a user, and capturing key documentation.
 This completes the full user lifecycle without requiring any logins.

 ---